Ice E Book

-In this eBook we cover all the important aspects of ICE and addiction to ICE.
+In this eBook we cover all the important aspects of ICE addiction treatment and addiction to meth.
 Click on the links to view each chapter (as they become available) or if you want to download the full PDF version, click the button above.

 ICE is a very powerful stimulant and is one of the most addictive and destructive drugs available on the illicit market.
 As the name suggests, its appearance is similar to that of pieces of ice or crystals.
 The user usually smokes this highly purified form of methamphetamine and the effects are immediate and profound.

 Crystal Meth is becoming increasingly popular in the United States and Australia, with more and more becoming addicted.
 As a man made synthetic drug, it is widely available.
 Its effects on the user are devastating, both to their mental and physical wellbeing.
 An individual who has become addicted to meth will find great difficulty in stopping the drug alone without professional help and proper ICE addiction treatment.
 Often drug rehab is required in order to help the individual to stop and undergo a full rehabilitation programme.
 Without the correct ICE addiction treatment there is little hope of an ICE addict making a full recovery.